Clover Health (CLOV)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-While Clover Health posted positive free cash flow this quarter, the broader story hasn’t been so clean.
-Clover Health’s demanding reinvestments have consumed many resources over the last five years, contributing to an average free cash flow margin of negative 6.9%.
-This means it lit $6.91 of cash on fire for every $100 in revenue.
+Clover Health’s demanding reinvestments have consumed many resources over the last five years, contributing to an average free cash flow margin of negative 6.8%.
+This means it lit $6.77 of cash on fire for every $100 in revenue.

-Taking a step back, an encouraging sign is that Clover Health’s margin expanded by 16.9 percentage points during that time.
-The company’s improvement and free cash flow generation this quarter show it’s heading in the right direction, and continued increases could help it achieve long-term cash profitability.
+Taking a step back, an encouraging sign is that Clover Health’s margin expanded by 15.6 percentage points during that time.
+The company’s improvement shows it’s heading in the right direction, and continued increases could help it achieve long-term cash profitability.

-11. Key Takeaways from Clover Health’s Q3 Results
+11. Key Takeaways from Clover Health’s Q4 Results

-We were impressed by how significantly Clover Health blew past analysts’ revenue expectations this quarter.
-We were also glad its customer base outperformed Wall Street’s estimates.
-On the other hand, its full-year EBITDA guidance missed and its EPS was in line with Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 17.5% to $2.90 immediately after reporting.
+We enjoyed seeing Clover Health beat analysts’ revenue expectations this quarter.
+We were also glad its EPS was in line with Wall Street’s estimates.
+On the other hand, its full-year EBITDA guidance slightly missed.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock remained flat at $1.83 immediately after reporting.

 12. Is Now The Time To Buy Clover Health?

-Clover Health is a fine business.
-First off, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
+Aside from its balance sheet, Clover Health is a pretty good company.
+For starters, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
 And while its operating margins reveal poor profitability compared to other healthcare companies, its rising cash profitability gives it more optionality.
-On top of that, its expanding adjusted operating margin shows the business has become more efficient.
+Additionally, Clover Health’s expanding adjusted operating margin shows the business has become more efficient.